musikele/musikele.github.io/_posts/2018-10-29-the-easiest-way-to-understand-javascript-generators.md

 ---
 **Generators in Javascript are functions that return an iterator**.

-But what is a generator in JS?

 **Generators** are functions declared with the keyword `function*`.

 ## What do you mean with "iterator"?

-The _iterator_ is a design pattern usually already implemented in many programming languages.
+The _iterator_ is a design pattern usually already implemented in other programming languages.
 It is a **data structure that allows you to _iterate_ (read one by one) over the elements of the data structure.**

-It might be very easy to think of an iterator for an array (a function that returns every element of the array, one by one), things become more complex if you want to iterate over the vertex of a graph, or a tree :) We'll not talk about how to design iterators for complex data structures btw.
+It might be very easy to think of an iterator for an array (a function that returns every element of the array, one by one), things become more complex if you want to iterate over a graph, or a tree.

-## An Iterator example in plain Javascript
+## An Iterator example in plain Javascript (no generators here)

 An iterator obeys to these rules: